Equifax allows consumers to dispute items they believe are inaccurate.

 - Copy of a phone bill, utility bill, or bank statement with your name and address

 - Describe a reason for each account of why you believe it’s inaccurate

 Disputing your credit report with Equifax by phone

 Equifax also allows you to file a credit dispute by phone.
 Make sure you have a copy of your Equifax credit report on hand.
-Highlight all of the accounts you are disputing so you don’t have to scan the report for the accounts you are disputing.
+Highlight all of the accounts you are disputing, so you don’t have to scan the report for the accounts you are disputing.
 Remember that all 3 credit bureaus will not have the same accounts listed for you.
-Sometime a credit will report an account to one credit bureau instead of all three.
+Sometimes a credit bureau will report an account to one credit bureau instead of all three.